Add HTTP Function Extensions with the CLI

 Copy

 3. The CLI will display a menu of extensions to generate.
-Under Backend Extensions, select API and hit enter to continue.
+Under Backend, select API, and then select HTTP Function.

-4. The CLI will prompt you to name the API.
-You can only have one API with a given name.
+4. The CLI will prompt you to name the HTTP function.
+You can only have one HTTP function extension with a given name.

-5. The CLI will prompt you to choose an API method.
+5. The CLI will prompt you to choose a method.

-Upon completion, the API extension files will be created in your project directory with the following structure:
+Upon completion, the HTTP function extension files will be created in your project directory with the following structure:

 Copy